 A career in occupational health and safety can generate a very good income.

 According to the Government of Canada Job Bank, OHS professionals in Canada have a median salary of about $80,000.

 The highest-earning OHS professionals in the country make over $119,000.

 WHAT’S THE JOB OUTLOOK FOR OHS PROFESSIONALS?

-The Job Bank gives OHS specialists four out of five stars for job outlook and growth in many areas of Canada, including Ontario, Quebec, and the Prairie provinces.
-Demand should remain strong in these areas for the next few years.
+The Job Bank gives OHS specialists four out of five stars for job outlook and growth in Ontario, Quebec, and the Yukon.
+Demand should remain steady in all other provinces for the next few years.

 WANT TO BEGIN A CAREER IN OCCUPATIONAL HEALTH AND SAFETY?

 You don’t have to spend years in university to become an occupational health and safety professional.
 An OHS diploma at the college level is enough to get started.